Continuity bounds for quantum entropies arising from a fundamental entropic inequality: Introduction

 Then $\lambda_i(\rho_1 - \eps \rho_+) = \lambda_i(\rho_1) - \eps \lambda_i(\rho_+),$ where $\lambda_i(\rho_+) = p_i - q_i$ for all $i \in I$ and is equal to zero else.
 Hence, we have that for all $i \in I,$ $\lambda_i(\rho_1 - \eps \rho_+) = (1-\eps) p_i + \eps q_i \geq 0 $ and for all $i \in I^c$, $\lambda_i(\rho_1 - \eps \rho_+) = p_i \geq 0$.
 Thus the required inequality of {{Case 2}}, namely, $\rho_1 \geq \eps \rho_+$, holds in this case. \end{remark}

-{\bf{Layout of the paper:}} In Section~\ref{sec:main}, we prove our main result, namely the above-mentioned entropic inequality, which is stated below as a theorem (Theorem~\ref{Thm1}).
-Before doing this, we introduce the necessary notation and definitions.
+{\bf{Layout of the paper:}} Our main result, namely the above-mentioned entropic inequality, is stated in Theorem~\ref{Thm1} of Section~\ref{sec:main}, and a sharper version of it is stated in Theorem~\ref{Thm-sharp}.
+An extension of this inequality to conditional entropies is given in Theorem~\ref{thm:curious-condl}.
+In Section~\ref{sec:key-lemmas} we state and prove a few key lemmas that we employ in the proof of the above theorems and of subsequent results.
+The proof of Theorem~\ref{Thm-sharp} is given in Section~\ref{sec:proofThm1}.
+In Section~\ref{sec:ref-AF} we use our fundamental entropic inequality to state and prove a refined version of the AF inequality~(\ref{AF}); see Theorem~\ref{thm-ref-AF}.
 In Section~\ref{sec:applications}, we apply Theorem~\ref{Thm1} to obtain a uniform continuity bound for the conditional entropy whenever the marginals on the second system agree, and a continuity bound on the quantum relative entropy.
 These are stated in Theorem~\ref{thm:continuity-conditional-entropy} and Corollary~\ref{cor:RelEntbothinputs}, respectively, and their proofs are presented in the same section.
+We end the paper with an extension of our fundamental entropic inequality from Theorem~\ref{Thm1} to infinite dimensions in Section \ref{sec:infinite}.